 When a .ZIP is created, the included files and the underlying folder structure is maintained to ensure that when its contents are unzipped/unpacked, the files are placed into the correct folder structure that matches the original file path.
 For example, you may have .ZIP file that contains a folder structure similar to the following:

 In the example above, the full path contains 87 characters.
 If you opened the file, Windows would try to place the folders and files into the default destination path on your local computer, which may be: C://Windows/Users/John/Downloads/

 In this example, the destination path contains 33 characters.
 When both paths are combined (87 + 33), it yields a total of 120 characters.

 Windows machines can properly process ZIP files whose combined original and destination file paths are less than 260 characters in length.
 If the combined character length exceeds the 260 character limit, Windows will not be able to open the file and you will receive an error or failed event.

 Users will want to update their Microsoft .NET web framework to 4.6.2 or higher.

-Another option is, assuming that the original file path does not exceed 260 characters, would be to change the default destination path to a root level path (e.g. C://).
+Assuming the original file path does not exceed 260 characters, another option is to change the default destination path to a root level path (e.g. C://).
 The easiest way to change the default destination path is to save an image from a web browser window and select a root level destination (e.g. C://).
 Then download the .ZIP file from Procore again.
 (Windows will automatically remember the most recent destination path for unpacking .ZIP files.)
 Typically, the shorter destination path will allow you to successfully open/unpack the .ZIP file.
 However, if the .ZIP file itself exceeds the 260 character limit, you will need to contact the person who created and sent you the .ZIP file and request that they change their folder structure and file naming conventions so that the created .ZIP file does not exceed the 260 character limit.
-For more information, see Fix 260 character file name length limitation.
+For more information, see Microsoft's documentation: Maximum Path Length Limitation.